mauriciocramos/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0.1311475
 ```

-This proportion of the dataset observations is considered high and deserves an exploration of the missing data pattern.

 ## Strategy for filling in all of the missing values in the dataset

 The strategy for filling in all of the missing values in the dataset does not need to be sophisticated.
 For example, one can use the mean/median for that day, or the mean for that 5-minute interval, etc.